ymgw55/Norm-and-Variance/README.Appendix.md

 ## Code

-### Fig8 and Table2 for PCA-trnasformed embeddings in Fig.1
+### Fig. 8 and Table 2 for PCA-trnasformed embeddings in Fig. 1

 Fig. 1 generation also produces Fig. 8 and Table 2.